pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_2_1a.png

-After ESXi was installed, before it was possible to connect to it with the vSphere client, a physical network adapter (a “vmnic” in the diagram) had to be nominated to be the ESXi Management Network.
+After ESXi was installed, before it was possible to connect to it with the vSphere client, a physical network adapter (a "vmnic" in the diagram) had to be nominated to be the ESXi Management Network.
 An IP address also had to be assigned to Management Network interface on the the ESXi host, either through DHCP or manually through the console.